 Additionally, I have the following prime lenses with fixed focal length:

-- Canon EF 50 mm f/1.2 L USM.
+Canon EF 50 mm f/1.2 L USM.
 High-quality standard focal length.
 I don’t use it too much, although the optical qualities are exciting.
 I just find the perspective a bit boring.
 Well, I am probably just not able to use it properly.
 Great lense for portrait photography.
 But polar bears rarely come that close, that’s the problem.
 But when the light is getting more scarce, for example during twilight conditions in September and October – which can be painfully beautiful – then this lense comes in extremely handy!

 At work with the 600 mm lense.
 It does almost not matter anymore how far the animals are away.
 Well, almost.